k-mundra/space_biofilm/README.md

 ## Background-physics-Conv_LSTM_with_biofilm
-The LSTM model adds a background noise which in principle this reduces the overall loss (add more information).
-However this noise is deterimental to the lond time frame prediction.
-To resolve this problem, this model will incorporate diffusion based equation into loss, ensuring those background noise are not favoured.
+The LSTM model introduces background noise, which can reduce the overall loss but becomes detrimental for long-term predictions.
+To address this issue, the model incorporates a diffusion-based term and a total directional gradient term into the loss function, ensuring that such noise is not favored during training.
+The diffusion-based loss is computed using a discrete Laplacian kernel [0 1 0; 1 -4 1; 0 1 0], which measures the curvature at each pixel.
+This curvature is then added to the loss, penalizing regions of high curvature and enforcing smoothness across the field.
+This smoothing effect reflects the outward, diffusive growth of biofilms, capturing essential physical behavior.

+Additionally, a total directional gradient loss is included to suppress artifacts that may arise from background noise such as checkerboard patterns.
+By penalizing abrupt variations in pixel intensity, this term further promotes a smooth and physically realistic background.

 ## Data
 If you want to build growth trajectories for modeling: